molmod/yaff/doc/whishlist.rst

 Whish list
 ##########

-1. All the TODO items of the Howto plan.
+1. All the TODO items of the Howto.
 2. A timer object.
 3. ACKS2
 4. Restart functionality.